Jillig3/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map - converts data and returns it in a brand new array.
+A good use case would be pulling a specific key value pair from a larger array.
+.reduce - returns a single value normally uses addition or multiplication.
+We can use this to see the population of all the biggest cities together from an array that gives the individual city values.
+.filter - filters through data using a boolean. if true then it is added to new array if false it does not go to the new array.
+We can use this to narrow down arrays for the specific values we want. if we want the largest population cities over 500000 or if we want cities under 100000.
+We are able to make the argument that best suits our needs.

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.